The Top 5 Reasons Why You Should Be Strength Training As You Age

 The preservation – and improvement of – muscle mass can help you to safeguard and regain your independence.

-One of the most immediate benefits of strength training is its impact on our emotional well-being.
+Yes — strength training releases endorphins that can improve your mood almost immediately, even before you see physical results.
 Studies have shown that regular strength training improves mood significantly – even before subjects become physically stronger from the exercise!

 So why not try your hand at strength training today?
 There’s nothing to lose – and everything to gain!